 We face exposure to movements in foreign currency exchange rates whenever we, or any of our subsidiaries, enter into transactions with third parties that are denominated in currencies other than our functional currency.
 Intercompany transactions between entities that use different functional currencies also expose us to foreign currency risk.
 Gross margins of products we manufacture in the U.S and sell in currencies other than the U.S. dollar are also affected by foreign currency exchange rate movements.
 In addition, a portion of our earnings is generated by our foreign subsidiaries, whose functional currencies are other than the U.S. dollar, and our revenues and earnings could be materially impacted by movements in foreign currency exchange rates upon the translation of the earnings of such subsidiaries into the U.S. dollar.
+If the functional currency for AMSC Austria and AMSC China were to fluctuate by 10% the net effect would be immaterial to our consolidated financial statements.

-Foreign currency transaction gains (losses), net of hedging activities, are included in net income and were \$3.1 million, \$8.0 million and (\$2.5) million for the fiscal years ended March 31, 2012, 2011 and 2010, respectively.
+Foreign currency transaction gains (losses), net of hedging activities, are included in net income and were \$1.0 million, \$3.1 million and \$8.0 million for the fiscal years ended March 31, 2013, 2012 and 2011, respectively.